RCN-ECS/CnGV/notebook/20200426_MA_SimulationResults4.md

 Just as the preliminary sims showed, we see that the number of sample size affects ability to detect GxE (higher sample size = greater ability to detect GxE) while number of populations affects covariance (higher number of populations = greater ability to detect significant covariation).

 Note that the magnitude of GxE increases with n_pop because we set our interaction term to increase with n_pop.
-Data standardization

 #### GxE calculated using Estimated Marginal Means
 ![image](https://github.com/RCN-ECS/CnGV/blob/master/results/notebook_figs/5.7.gxe_covEMM.png)